 Introduction to APIs, and interaction with online services using APIs.
 Revision of text entry and processing.

-Some of the projects used in module 3 are listed below.
+Some of the projects encountered at this point are listed below.

 Create a program which draws randomly positioned targets onscreen.
 Users must click on them to score points.